Whoever said long-distance relationships aren’t hard has undoubtedly never been in one.

 I recently spoke on the ABC Radio show, The Hookup, to share some of my best advice for long-distance relationships and to discuss if they can work.

-In this interview with Nat Tencic, we discussed:
+In this interview with Nat Tencic, we discussed the following:

 - the big mistakes couples make when in a long-distance relationship